wp-plugins/bridgedd/readme.txt

 You can obtain support by visiting the [**BridgeDD support board**](http://diondesigns.org/bridgedd/support/index.php)

 Those who become a BridgeDD Subscriber will gain access to a private forum where you can download **BridgeDD PRO**, the bridge everyone has been waiting for!
-You will be able to add your WordPress header, menus, and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create an integrated site that looks great and...works.
+You will be able to add your WordPress menus and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create an integrated site that looks great and...works.

 ### BridgeDD PRO supports phpBB 3.1.